 My Approach My approach to Social Work Supervision uses role play and other experiential techniques in order to facilitate learning.
-Trainees also have the opportunity to use the genogram effectively.
+Trainees also have the opportunity to use the social atom, a type of genogram, effectively.
 Additionally, trainees can present videotaped sessions for discussion.
 For more information on me, see About Paula Ochs.

 My approach to Social Work Supervision helps therapists learn how to work systemically with individual clients.
 This approach allows you to understand clients in the context of their lives: is the client recently retired, divorced, or suffering from a debilitating illness?
 A systemic approach helps you anticipate the challenges and consequences of change: will an angry child become subdued if his parents stop fighting?